Bradford Township, Chickasaw County, Iowa

-Bradford Township is one of twelve townships in Chickasaw County, Iowa, USA.
+Bradford Township is one of twelve townships in Chickasaw County, Iowa, United States.
 As of the 2000 census, its population was 2,140.

 History

-Bradford Township is named for Chief Bradford of the Chickasaw Indians.
+Bradford Township is named for Chief Bradford of the Chickasaw people.

 Geography

 Bradford Township covers an area of 36.02 sqmi and contains one incorporated settlement, Nashua.
 According to the USGS, it contains five cemeteries: Cagley, Greenwood, Oak Hill, Pearl Rock Catholic and Saint Michaels.

 The streams of Little Cedar River and Twomile Creek run through this township.

 Transportation

 Bradford Township contains two airports or landing strips: Clevelands Landing Strip and Harrison Landing Strip.